 (1) A person who has been given written details of an application under section 26GZO(b) may within the time specified by written notice given by the Commission (which is to be not less than 14 days after the notice is given) make written submissions to the Commission regarding the application.

-(2) The Commission is to have regard to any submission made by under subregulation (1) within the time specified in the notice before it makes its final decision with respect to an application under section 26GZO.
+(2) The Commission is to have regard to any submission made under subregulation (1) within the time specified in the notice before it makes its final decision with respect to an application under section 26GZO.

 25. Licensee no longer eligible to hold licence to inform Commission